Read Karl Marx with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Karl Marx’s influence on philosophy.

-The central claim is this: Karl Marx, a 19th-century philosopher, economist, and political theorist, profoundly influenced philosophy with his critique of capitalism and historical materialism.
+In plain terms: Karl Marx, a 19th-century philosopher, economist, and political theorist, profoundly influenced philosophy with his critique of capitalism and historical materialism.

 2. Karl Marx’s 7 Pivotal Contributions to Philosophy: Karl Marx's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Karl Marx appears as an important name in the canon.